finnbear/raton/README.md

 Creating a new VM with several host functions requires ~2 heap allocations and has an overhead on the order of 150ns.

-Calling a function on a created VM requires ~0 heap allocatinos and has an overhead on the order of 50ns.
+Calling a function on a created VM requires ~0 heap allocations and has an overhead on the order of 50ns.

 Ratón takes ~0.4s on `Fibonacci` and ~0.05s on `1M Loop` on an i7-7700k (see [Rhai benchmarks](https://rhai.rs/book/about/benchmarks.html)).